RootCellar/CS201/README.md

 A sample makefile is placed here just to have one handy to copy around as needed.

+## Project

+Contains my project source code.
+The project was intended to be a chatting program.

 ## Labs

 Contains the source code files for labs.